Survey data is key for social science research

 - Webinar: A Guide to Weighting in Understanding Society

-You can also find useful information in the FAQs section of the series records for specific surveys in the Data Catalogue.
+You can also find useful information in the FAQs sections in the Data Catalogue.
 For example, the FAQs for the Labour Force Survey answers questions about weights, linking and identification variables.

 Survey data training and event materials